Guide to Santa Pola, spain, Santa Pola, Valencia, Travel guide, tourist information Santa Pola

 Related articles

-In the centre of the town stands one of the most impressive castles and fortresses in the area, see below.
+In the centre of the town stands one of the most impressive castles and fortresses in the area.
 It dates from the 16th century and is still used today.
 It now houses an impressive museum as well as a chapel dedicated to the Virgin of Loreto.
 Entry to the castle is free but there is a small charge for the museum.
 The museum is closed on Mondays.

 Opposite the entrance to the castle is the Plaza de la Glorieta, a 20th century construction that offers shade and somewhere to eat and drink.
 At night the Plaza comes alive as all the locals meet to chat.

-The town also offers a marine museum, located close to the police station and the beaches, several towers and viewpoints and a boat ride to the nearby island of Tabarca, costing around 10€, see photo below.
+The town also offers a marine museum, located close to the police station and the beaches, several towers and viewpoints and a boat ride to the nearby island of Tabarca, costing around 10€.

 Santa Pola offers a wide range of delicious foods, mainly derived from the sea. its salazones are dried fish and are tasty appetisers, as are the fresh gambas or shrimps.
 A local fish stew, caldero santapoler is something you have to try.
 Arroz negro, rice with squid ink and Arroz a la marinera or sailor's rice are both local favourites.
 Some of the popular local catches are Anglerfish and Cuttlefish as well as fresh octopus.
 Local bakeries churn out ample sweets and cakes.